About the Series

 I felt Wes and Kiersten’s relationship was more descriptive and realistic in Fearless compared to Ruin.
 In this book, Wes and Kiersten had to cope with the idea of having their whole future in front of them–the world was no longer ending.
 For Kiersten, it was getting over and getting used to the fact that Wes is healthy and for Wes… it was living without an expiration date hanging above his head.

 Fearless was so romantic and just overall adorable!
-You go to see both Saylor and Gabe too, although I’m not too sure if Fearless takes place before or after the Toxic epilogue.
+You go to see both Saylor and Gabe, although I’m not sure if Fearless takes place before or after the Toxic epilogue.

-A big surprise was the fact that Fearless was told in the POV of Wes, Kiersten, and Lisa.
-Yes, ladies and gents, you get some pretty telling narratives from Lisa and I can tell you right now that her book is going to be amazing… and probably one of my favourites.
-I just love the idea straight-laced guy with the “bad girl”.
+A big surprise was that Fearless was told in the POV of Wes, Kiersten, and Lisa.
+Yes, ladies and gents, you get some pretty telling narratives from Lisa and I can tell you right now that her book will be amazing… and probably one of my favourites.
+I love the idea of a straight-laced guy with the “bad girl.”

 Preview the Book I Haven’t Reviewed on Amazon Kindle